 There are other glacier caves that can be accessed with relative ease on land excursions in Alaska, such as at the Matanuska Glacier northeast of Anchorage, but Mendenhall provides without a doubt the most practical opportunity for folks visiting on an Inside Passage cruise.

 The Mendenhall Glacier Trek is an exclusive adventure that’s geared toward active travelers capable of trekking for several miles.
-Besides the ice caves, part of what sets this tour apart is that depending on the group’s exact wishes, guides are on hand to provide advanced in ice climbing and mountaineering skills.
+Part of what sets this tour apart is that depending on the group’s exact wishes, guides are on hand to provide ice climbing and mountaineering skills.

 We also offer several Juneau helicopter tours that allow guests to explore on the surface of nearby glaciers.
-These include the Helicopter Dogsled Glacier Excursion, an extended Dogsled Helicopter Excursion, and the slightly shorter Icefield Helicopter Excursion.
+These include the Helicopter Dogsled Glacier Excursion, an extended Dogsled Helicopter Excursion, the Icefield Helicopter Excursion, Helicopter Glacier Trek, Extended Heli Glacier Trek, and the Taku Glacier Adventure.
 These tours, however, are not built around ice caves, so guests usually won’t have the chance for in-depth cave exploration.

 Am I Guaranteed The Chance To Go Inside Ice Caves?